David Brang

 aretim@umich.edu

 Areti has a B.S. in Biopsychology, Cognition, and Neuroscience with a minor in Computer Science from the University of Michigan.
-She is interested in applying computational methods and ECoG to learn about the brain, language, and emotion.
-Areti is a fan of ocean scented candles and her favorite color is ocean blue.
+She is interested in applying computational methods and ECoG to learn about the brain, language, and speech.

 Appa